Labour and Socialist International

 2011 In Kaunas, the party achieved over 12 percent of votes, representing a peak of regional political influence.

-This contents of the box above is based on material from the Wikipedia article Social Democratic Party of Lithuania, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Social Democratic Party of Germany & Social Democratic Party of Lithuania, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also